adrienzhh/SolarExplorer/README.md

 # SolarExplorer
 A spacecraft flight game that allow you to explore solar system.
+Right now, please use Xcode on MacOS for built.
 This is the final project for 24780 Engineering Computation at CMU

 ## Control Command
 Arrows key: control roll/pitch angles <br>